Trump announces cutoff of new funding for the World Health Organization over pandemic response

 “The WHO pushed China’s misinformation about the virus,” Trump said at a White House news conference.

-The United States leads world in coronavirus deaths as the confirmed total passed 20,000 several days ago.
+The United States leads the world in coronavirus deaths as the confirmed total passed 20,000 this week.

 Trump said the halt in funding will continue “while a review is conducted to assess the World Health Organization’s role and severely mismanaging and covering up the spread of the coronavirus.”

+After Trump spoke, U.N.
+Secretary General António Guterres defended the health body without directly criticizing its largest donor.
+He said it is “not the time to reduce the resources for the operations of the World Health Organization or any other humanitarian organization in the fight against the virus.”

-Trump is attempting to make the case that an accurate assessments of the risk at the outset could have given the U.S. government a jump on the need for social distancing and other preventive measures and lead time to procure additional tests, masks, respirators and other equipment now in short supply.
+Trump is attempting to make the case that an accurate assessment of the risk at the outset could have given the U.S. government a jump on the need for social distancing and other preventive measures and lead time to procure additional tests, masks, respirators and other equipment now in short supply.

 “The outbreak could have been contained at its source with very little death, very little death, and certainly very little death by comparison.
 This would have saved thousands of lives and avoided worldwide economic damage,” Trump said Tuesday.